Assured Pathway entry to Medicine and Dentistry for domestic applicants

 - Applicants based outside WA are notified after the ATAR actual results are released (late December/early January) regarding their eligibility for interview.

-- Applicants who accept their interview will be provided with detailed interview information and preparation material prior to the interview.
+- Shortlisted candidates who accept their interview will be provided with interview information and preparation material prior to the interview.

-- The Faculty interviews approximately two to three candidates for every available place.
+- Approximately two to three candidates are interviewed per each available place.

 Timing and location